rmh78/NO2-Measurement/README.md

 * 1x temperature and humidity sensor SHT31 from Adafruit
 * 1x air-pressure sensor BMP180 from Adafruit
 * 1x GPS module from Adafruit
-* 1x SD card reader from AZDelivery (I do not recomment this breakout board - see issues at the bottom of the page)
 * 1x 5V step-up-converter (Pololu reg09b) to power the NO2 sensor
 * 1x Powerbank with 20.000 mAh
 * 1x weatherproofed casing